Tag: Series

 Welcoming essentials for urban explorers.
 Taking the sense of secrecy out of urban exploration while leaving all the adventure, The Urbanist aims to offer mindful, sustainable, and essential services to the community, fostering a sense of accessibility and familiarity for visitors, tourists, and relocating urban explorers.

-• Howdy Cowboy.
-Painting series.
+• Artwork in progress: Howdy Cowboy Painting series.

-Howdy Cowboy.
-Painting series.
+Artwork in progress: Howdy Cowboy Painting series.

 Howdy Cowboy.
 A western painting series that I’m currently working on.
 This work challenges traditional masculine stereotypes by reinterpreting cowboy imagery to critique conventional idealized narratives.
 I found myself needing to explore a personal conflict, being attracted to cowboys but also not wanting to further patriarchal symbolism.